Frequently Asked Questions

 Unlike other tours that offer photography as one of several activities, photography is THE activity on our trips.
 Each day our itinerary is organized to optimize our shooting time in best areas for photography.
 We time our wildlife and landscape trips around nature—migration patterns, fall color, when animals have their young, etc.—and cultural events.
 Simply put, our days are spent immersed in the activity that we love—photography.

-While we didn’t invent photo tours, we’ve spent the past four decades refining, improving and innovating them.
+While we didn’t invent photo tours, we’ve spent over four decades refining, improving and innovating them.

-If you want help choosing a trip, call us.
-We’ll help you make an informed decision and find a trip that matches your interests, photography skill, and activity level.
-With several dozen photo tours offered each year, you’ll have plenty to choose from.
+Should you need assistance in selecting a photo tour, please don’t hesitate to contact us.
+We’re here to guide you in making an informed choice and finding a trip that aligns with your interests, photography skills, and activity level.
+With the array of photo tours that we conduct each year, you’ll have lots to choose from.

 When comparing our trips to those offered by other companies, be sure to note what’s included in each trip you’re considering.
-All photo tours are NOT created equal and some companies will “nickel and dime” you with things you would expect to be included in the cost of the trip.
+All photo tours are NOT created equal, and some companies will exclude things you would expect to be included in the cost of the trip.

-Our trips are created for photographers of every skill level.
+Our trips are created for photographers of every skill level, and we do our utmost to provide a photographically productive and enjoyable field experience.
 No doubt it helps to understand camera basics prior to your travels.
 Reviewing your camera manual (and bringing a copy of it with you on your trip) is a good start.
 If you have questions during your trip, our leaders will be there to answer them.

 Quality amateur equipment will do nicely.
 These days Nikon, Canon, Olympus, Sony, Panasonic and other companies manufacture both consumer and professional lines of camera equipment.
 While you may start out with some basic equipment, you will find there is always something else you will want to add to your photo bag.
 Most of our trip participants start out with two camera bodies (from the same manufacturer) and a few zoom lenses.
-As a primary camera on our trips, cell phones are not suitable equipment.
+Though used frequently by our travelers for social media images, cell phones are generally not suitable equipment as a primary camera.

 We normally reside in up-scale or “best available” accommodations, but we generally refrain from extravagance.
-Proximity to our intended photo subjects is our primary consideration when choosing accommodations.
+Comfort and proximity to our intended photo subjects are primary considerations when choosing accommodations.

 Our trips are designed for people of average fitness who are in good health.
 Each of our photo tours is given and Activity Level ratings of Easy, Moderate or Strenuous.
 These ratings can be found in the Trip Details section on each tour’s web page and you can always call us for more details about a tour’s activity level.